Authentic Legend of the Desert Southwest

 Like other white trappers, Carson traveled and lived extensively among Indians.
 His first two wives were Arapaho and Cheyenne, one of whom bore a daughter in 1836 and died shortly thereafter.
 But unlike other trappers, he gained renown for his honesty, courage and unassuming manner.
 According to one acquaintance, his "word was as sure as the sun comin' up."

-Over the next few years, Carson's service guiding Fremont across the deserts and mountains of the American West -- documented in Fremont's widely-read reports of his expeditions -- made Kit Carson a national hero.
+Over the next few years, Carson's service guiding Fremont across the deserts and mountains of the American West, documented in Fremont's widely-read reports of his expeditions, made Kit Carson a national hero.

 Carson was still serving as Fremont's guide when Fremont joined California's short-lived Bear-Flag Rebellion, just before the outbreak of the Mexican-American War in 1846.
 Carson also led the forces of U.S. General Stephen Kearney from Socorro, New Mexico into California, when a Californio band led by Andrés Pico mounted a challenge to American occupation of Los Angeles later that year.

 On Dec.
 6, 1846, these forces were attacked by Mexicans at San Pasqual, about 30 miles north of San Diego.
-On the third night of this battle, Carson and two others snuck through enemy lines and ran the entire distance to San Diego, where they brought help for Kearny's pinned-down forces.
+On the third night of this battle, Carson and two others snuck through enemy lines and ran the entire distance to San Diego, where they brought help for Kearney's pinned-down forces.

-Carson spent the next few years carrying dispatches to President James Polk Washington, DC.
+Carson spent the next few years carrying dispatches to President James Polk in Washington, DC.
 At the end of the war, he returned to Taos and took up ranching.
 In 1853, he and his Mexican herders drove 6,500 sheep to Sacramento, fetching high prices because of the California Gold Rush.